 - Discussion of the evaluation and assignment for the upcoming fiscal year during the annual assignment and evaluation conference.

 The final decision as to the faculty member's assignment rests with the supervisor.

 Retain the completed evaluation documents in the faculty member's department/College personnel folder.

-On or about Tuesday, November 18, 2014, the USF Health Office of Faculty Affairs notifies the department chairs/division chiefs that the Faculty Annual Assignment, Evaluation and Development Plan process is beginning and provides a suggested Timetable, the forms, and the procedures for completing the process.
+The USF Health Office of Faculty Affairs announces the beginning of the annual Assignment & Evaluation process and provides a suggested Timetable and the forms for completing the process. notifies the department chairs/division chiefs that the Faculty Annual Assignment, Evaluation and Development Plan process is beginning and provides a suggested Timetable, the forms, and the procedures for completing the process.

 The supervisor will provide each faculty member with the appropriate forms.
-The faculty member completes the following four forms and submits them to the supervisor by the requested dates:
+The faculty member completes the following four forms and submits them to the supervisor by the dates established in the annual timetable:

-Referring to the finalized assignment on the Faculty Annual Assignment form prepared for the 2014 evaluation cycle, the faculty member completes the first two columns of the Faculty Annual Evaluation form, e.g., transfers the finalized assignment column and adds his/her assessment of the accomplishments in the "Report of Accomplishments for Academic Year" column.
+Referring to the finalized assignment on the Faculty Annual Assignment form for the most recently completed fiscal year (July 1 - June 30), the faculty member completes the first two columns of the Faculty Annual Evaluation form, e.g. transfers the finalized assignment column and adds his/her assessment of the accomplishments in the "Report of Accomplishments for Academic Year" column.

 - The faculty member forwards the completed forms to his/her supervisor, as instructed.